 It is currently unclear how the IFT machinery transports and delivers hundreds of different proteins required in the cilium.
 One current research goal is to understand how IFT selects and delivers proteins for transport into the cilium.
-Specific questions include: How do cells ensure that the right proteins are transported into cilia?
+Specific questions include: How do cells ensure that the right proteins are transported in the right amount into cilia?
 How do IFT particles function as carriers for such a large variety of distinct proteins?
 How are IFT particles loaded and unloaded and is the amount of cargo transported by IFT regulated?
 Do all ciliary proteins utilize IFT to get into the cilium or are there alternative, yet to be discovered, transport systems?

 Ciliary Motility - outside and inside.
-(Presentation at the Mathematical and Computational Challenges in Cilia- and Flagella-Induced Fluid Dynamics meeting, Columbus, OH, October 2012)
+Presentation at the Mathematical and Computational Challenges in Cilia- and Flagella-Induced Fluid Dynamics meeting.
+(Columbus, OH, October 2012)

 Lechtreck, K.-F. (2016).
 Methods for Studying Movement of Molecules Within Cilia.
 Methods of Molecular Biology: Cilia.
 Eds.: S.T.
 Christensen & P. Satir.
 Volume 1454:83-96

 Harris, J.A., Liu, Y., Yang, P., Kner, P., and Lechtreck, K.-F. (2016).
 Single particle imaging reveals IFT-independent transport and accumulation of EB1 in Chlamydomonas flagella.
 Molecular Biology of the Cell 27: 295-307.